 Read more >> TEAS Science Study Guide

-What Is the Best Way to Approach the English and Language Usage Section?
+What Is the Best English and Language Usage Section?

 We want to emphasize how important it is to read as thoroughly and carefully as possible in order to do well on this part.
 We recognize that the time limit may encourage you to speed through in order to save time.
 The key is to improve your test-taking skills so that you can work as quickly as possible.
 Take your time, but not so much when you run out of time.
 Reading each question attentively will help you ensure that you understand what each one is looking for.
 This will make it easier for you to detect mistakes in questions pertaining to Conventions of Standard English, as well as figure out the correct definition of a term in Vocabulary Acquisition questions.